AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 Remarks:

 * Due to the additive structure of dataset ELBO, each $q_i$ can be optimized independently of each other.
-* In practice, $\mathcal Q$ is a parametric distribution class, e.g. Gaussian.
+* In practice, $\mathcal Q$ is a parametric variational family, e.g. Gaussian.
 Therefore, we turn this functional optimization problem into a parameter optimization problem.

 Drawbacks: